-When there is not straightforward legal control, the PCA analyses whether the acquirer has the means to exercise de jure or de facto control over the acquired undertaking, e.g. through special rights attached to shares or contained in shareholders' agreements, board representation and/or the ownership and use of commercially strategic assets.
+When straightforward legal control is not generated, the PCA analyses whether the acquirer has the means to exercise de jure or de facto control over the acquired undertaking, e.g. through special rights attached to shares or contained in shareholders' agreements, board representation and/or the ownership and use of commercially strategic assets.